 Be Cognizant of Mobile Trends

 While building a strong standard desktop site is essential, catering to mobile viewers is just as important.
-According to a study from Pew, a research and data composition firm, 55 percent of smartphone owners use their devices to access the Internet.
+According to a Pew research and data composition firm, 55 percent of smartphone owners use their devices to access the Internet.
 Adding tablets and netbooks to the mix only inflates this percentage.
 To make a mobile variant of your site that these consumers can browse, consider removing excess visuals and plug-ins.
-While a text-based mobile site is not flashy, it does load much faster than image heavy alternatives.
+While a text-based mobile site is not flashy, it does load much faster than image-heavy alternatives.
 For mobile users viewing your site on the go, speed and accessibility is everything.